Chemical Pregnancy Support Madison WI | Early Pregnancy Loss Counseling | Dancing Bee

 I will never tell you that your chemical pregnancy "wasn't really a loss" or that you're overreacting because it was "so early."
 I understand that you were pregnant, that you had hopes for that pregnancy, and that losing it, no matter how early, is real grief.

-As a member of the American Society for Reproductive Medicine with specialized training in pregnancy loss and reproductive mental health, I take all pregnancy loss seriously.
+With specialized training in pregnancy loss and reproductive mental health, I take all pregnancy loss seriously.
 Whether this was your first chemical pregnancy or your third, whether it happened naturally or after IVF, your experience matters and your grief deserves support.

 The lines on that test were real.
 Your hope was real.
 And your loss is real too.